newur/blog/content/posts/2020/3/7/1535/index.md

 You might have stumbled over articles advocating for inline CSS which is supposed to be 'faster' and less likely to break in unexpected ways.
 Don't listen to this.
 Inlining style will have a similar effect like writing each HTML page fully by hand: you become unable to keep it consistent in no time, because it is scattered across all your pages.
 Just don't do it.
 Each decent web server will cache the file and serve it to each visitor only once (and again after you changed it).
 This is by far the best compromise of speed and maintainability one can ask for.

-The two lines after the style sheet link are for nice little favicons, which are the little pictures on browser tabs or bookmarks.
+The two lines after the style sheet link are for favicons, which are the nice, little pictures on browser tabs or bookmarks.
 There is a whole world regarding favicons and how many you 'must' provide.
 Check [this article](https://sympli.io/blog/heres-everything-you-need-to-know-about-favicons-in-2020/) in case you want to know more.
-I created just 1 very high resolution one and fed it into one of the many favicon generators you find online.
+I created just one high resolution one and fed it into one of the many favicon generators you find online.
 I then picked a larger one for tablet users and one rather small one for all the rest.
-Just try to find an icon that is somewhat recognizable for 16x16 and 180x180 pixels.
+Just try to find an icon that is somewhat recognizable for sizes between 16x16 and 180x180 pixels.

 ### Sharing Meta